Scholz succeeds Merkel as German chancellor, opening new era

 Scholz told his party last weekend that “it was difficult” governing with Merkel’s bloc, which his Social Democrats narrowly beat in Germany’s September election.
 He criticized the Union bloc’s “this-far-and-no-further conservatism.”

-Merkel has said she won’t seek another political role after shepherding Germany through a turbulent era.
+Merkel has said she won’t seek another political role.
 The 67-year-old hasn’t disclosed any future plans but said earlier this year that she will take time to read and sleep, “and then let’s see where I show up.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.